Watch: Parasha Re’eh 2022-23: Torah in Acts 15!

 We have a very special parasha for you this week.
 Uli was going to take over the parasha this week, but several things came up that required his attention.
 So (Father willing), Uli will be back to take over the parasha next week for Parasha Shoftim.

-So this week, I want to show you how the four (actually more) rules of Ma’asei (Acts chapter 15) are all found in this week’s Torah portion in Parasha Re’eh.
+So this week, I want to show you how the four (actually more) rules of Ma’asei (Acts) chapter 15 are all found in this week’s Torah portion in Parasha Re’eh.
 If we think about it, it is as if Ma’asei 15 is a reflection of the principles and the precepts found in this week’s parasha and the Torah in general.
 Is that not also to say that the principles of Acts 15 reflect Yeshua’s heart?
 All this is found in this week’s Parasha Re’eh.
-Come and see.

 B’reisheet (Genesis) 35:11